wmvanvliet/gizmo/README.md

  3. Add a new file `gizmo.py` to the repository
  4. Create a pull-request from your new branch to the master branch of this repository

-When the `gizmo.py` exists, there should be `gizmo` python module that you can import.
+When `gizmo.py` exists, there should be `gizmo` python module that you can import.

 For example: